 *Subject to ride availability

-Based on availability, same-day reservations may be made between 6:00 a.m. and 5:00 p.m. weekdays.
-Same day reservations can also be made on Saturdays between 8:00 a.m. and 5:00 p.m.
+Reservations for this service are available during normal business hours on a “next day” basis, Sunday through Saturday from 8:00 a.m. to 5:00 p.m..
+Based on limted availability, “same day” reservations may also be requested Monday through Saturday durning normal business hours, as detailed above.
 On days that WestCAT is not operating, customers may call and leave a recorded message for a reservation for the next operating day.
-A dispatcher will call and confirm the reservation during regular business hours.
+A dispatcher will call and confirm the reservation during normal business hours.

 For ADA paratransit service days and hours of operation please see the ADA Paratransit page.